-What is your experience with the tools Chef, Puppet, Ansible and Salt?
+4. What’s your experience with the tools Chef, Puppet, Ansible and Salt?

 The palette of tools and skills available to DevOps is extensive, and naturally personal preferences and work experience have a great impact on the specific skillsets of individual DevOps engineers.
 However, there are certain tools, with which all DevOps engineers ought to be familiar: Chef, Puppet, Ansible and Salt.

 These are all tools enabling the scalability of server configuration and management through automation, which allows the orchestration of hundreds - even thousands of servers.
-Of course, not being an expert in all tools doesn’t mean you don’t have a great DevOps engineer on your hands - but if he/she have no experience with at least of them, your spider senses should be tingling.
+Of course, not being an expert in all tools doesn’t mean you don’t have a great DevOps engineer on your hands - but if they have no experience with at least one of them, your spider senses should be tingling.

-What is your experience with continuous integration?
+5. What is your experience with continuous integration?

 Continuous integration is a key element of DevOps, as it refers to the process of continually merging the source code of all developers in a team, which enables the detecting and fixing of any mismatches and errors at an early stage.
 This encourages alignment before continuing with writing new code, which ultimately leads to a speedier, more responsive process.

-While the previous question addressed specific tools, this question relates to workflow processes, and there are many tools which may be used for continuous integration, including Travis, Jenkins, Bamboo, Circle and Team City.
+While the previous question addressed specific tools, this question relates to workflow processes, and there are many tools which may be used for continuous integration, including Travis, Jenkins, Bamboo, Circle and TeamCity.

 A vulnerability is a system flaw or weakness, which has the potential of being exploited by a hacker.
 It isn’t necessarily a security risk, as that would indicate a “loss”, rather it refers to any kind of asset (value or no value) that could be affected by an outside attacker.